phoenixframework/phoenix/guides/howto/custom_error_pages.md

 Great, so we have this `template_not_found/2` function that takes a template and an `assigns` map, which we ignore.
 The `template_not_found/2` is invoked whenever a Phoenix.View attempts to render a template but no template is found.

-In order words, to provide custom error pages, we could simply define a the proper `render/2` function clause in `HelloWeb.ErrorView`.
+In other words, to provide custom error pages, we could simply define a proper `render/2` function clause in `HelloWeb.ErrorView`.

 ```elixir
 def render("404.html", _assigns) do